gabbagnale/pokemon_api/README.md

 ```

 ### Production improvements
-Some improvements can be done for a production environment.
+Some improvements can be done for a production environment:
-In order to avoid too high traffic, a rate limit can be done.
+- To avoid too high traffic, a rate limit can be done.
-A cache can be added in order to make response faster.
+- A cache can be added to make responses faster and to not call every time the external api.
+- Code coverage on unit tests and softwares as Sonarqube to inspect the code

-For CI/CD, test coverage can be added with a pipeline to run tests, upload image on a repository and deploy the image on the requested environment.
+- Pipeline to run tests, upload image on a repository and deploy the image on the requested environment.